CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 The VP solver implementation mostly follows :cite:`Lemieux08`, with FGMRES :cite:`Saad93` as the linear solver and GMRES as the preconditioner.
+Note that the VP solver has not yet been tested on the ``tx1`` grid or with threading enabled.

 Here we summarize the equations and direct the reader to the above references for details.